Optega/admin-flask/README.md

 ### recipients.json

-You need to create a file `admin/recipients.json` with the data template
+You need to create a file `recipients.json` with the data template in the root folder

 ```json
 [